After Wisdom Tooth Removal

 CAUTION: If you suddenly sit up or stand from a lying position you may become dizzy.
 If you are lying down following surgery, make sure you sit up for one minute before standing.

 After general anesthetic or IV sedation initially clear liquids should be consumed in case of stomach upset from the anesthesia.
 Drink from a glass and do not use straws.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 On the day of surgery only have cold or lukewarm food or drink.
 At least 5-6 glasses of liquid should be taken daily.
 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 You may eat anything soft by chewing away from the surgical sites.
 Some suggests you may start with include; slurpies, jello, pudding, ice cream, scrambled eggs, yogurt, soup or oatmeal.
 Avoid hot spicy food or food with hard edges such as chips or nuts.
 Our staff can provide suggested diet instructions.
 Try not to miss any meals.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.

 Keep the mouth clean

 No rinsing of any kind should be performed until the day following surgery.
-The day after surgery you should begin rinsing at least 5-6 times a day, especially after eating, with a teaspoon of salt mixed into one cup of warm water.
+The day after surgery you should begin rinsing several times a day, especially after eating, with a teaspoon of salt mixed into one cup of warm water.
 If salt is not available rinsing with regular water will be sufficient.

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.